-6.3 CONTEST WINNER ASSESSMENT
+6.3 Contest winner assessment

 6.3.1.
-SPECIFIC CRITERIA CATEGORY 1: PUPILS AGED 12-14
+SPECIFIC CRITERIA CATEGORY 1: pupils aged 12-14

-SCORE CRITERIA MARKS Preselection (maximum of 50 points) Quiz One point per correct answer in the sustainability quiz.
-Teams who do not take the quiz are disqualified. up to 10 points Object Creativity: originality and uniqueness of the object.
+Score Criteria Preselection (maximum of 50 points) Quiz One point per correct answer in the sustainability quiz.
+Teams who do not take the quiz are disqualified.
+Creativity: originality and uniqueness of the object.
 The object should be original and unique, showcasing innovation and distinctiveness.
-This means the project should stand out from others by presenting a fresh perspective or a novel approach. up to 10 points Functionality: practicality, usefulness and replicability of the object The object should be practical, useful, and easily replicable, addressing real-life needs.
+This means the project should stand out from others by presenting a fresh perspective or a novel approach.
+Functionality: practicality, usefulness and replicability of the object Object The object should be practical, useful, and easily replicable, addressing real- life needs.
 This involves creating something that can be used effectively in everyday situations and can be reproduced by others. up to 15 points Relevance: the object aligns with SmUCs topics.
 The object must align with Smart Urban Coastal Sustainability (SmUCS) topics, demonstrating a positive impact on coastal urban environments.
-This means the project should contribute to the sustainability and improvement of coastal urban areas up to 15 points National and international finals (maximum of 50 points) Slide presentation 2 10 slides describe a problem in the community and a solution/idea 4 is presented by the team.
-6 8 10 slides describe a problem in the community and a solution/idea 10 is presented.
-Slides are visually appealing and engaging, easy to 12 follow and the project is well presented.
-14 10 slides presented, are easy to follow, timed appropriately, are 16 visually appealing, are well designed, interesting and engaging.
-A 18 high-quality presentation with relevance and reference to SmUCs 20 evident.
-Team presentation 2 4 The presentation explains the object and its usefulness.
-6 8 10 and passover. up to 20 points 14 The presentation is interesting, with smooth transitions.
-There is a 16 good report within team and the object is clearly explained and 18 aligned to SmUCs and the contest requirements outlined in the 20 Rules and Regulations.
+This means the project should contribute to the sustainability and improvement of coastal urban areas up to 15 points National and international finals (maximum of 50 points) ation 10 slides describe a problem in the community and a solution/idea is presented by the team. up to 20 points Slide presentation 8 10 slides describe a problem in the community and a solution/idea is presented.
+Slides are visually appealing and engaging, easy to follow and the project is well presented.
+Slide 14 10 slides presented, are easy to follow, timed appropriately, are visually appealing, are well designed, interesting and engaging.
+A high-quality presentation with relevance and reference to SmUCs evident. tion 2 4 The presentation explains the object and its usefulness.
+6 ım presentation The presentation is interesting, the team display a good rapport and passover. up to 20 points Team p 14 The presentation is interesting, with smooth transitions.
+There is a 16 good report within team and the object is clearly explained and 18 aligned to SmUCs and the contest requirements outlined in the Rules 20 and Regulations.
 The team members address jury.
-Time Teams receive one point for each minute of presentation up to 10 minutes (maximum 10 points); for presentations exceeding 10 minutes, the score decreases by one point per additional minute (e.g., up to 11 minutes = 9 points, up to 12 minutes = 8 points, etc.). up to 10 points
+Time Teams receive one point for each minute of presentation up to 10 minutes (maximum 10 points); for presentations exceeding 10 minutes, the score decreases by one point per additional minute (e.g., up to 11 minutes = 9 points, up to 12 minutes = 8 points, etc.).

 6.3.2.
-SPECIFIC CRITERIA CATEGORY 2: PUPILS AGED 14-17
+SPECIFIC CRITERIA CATEGORY 2: pupils aged 14-17